-The EU Commission has appointed CBS Professor, Ravi Vatrapu, along with four other global experts to advise on a code of practice plan on how to stop the spreading of fake news and disinformation.
+The EU Commission has appointed CBS Professor, Ravi Vatrapu, along with four other global experts to advise on a code of practice on how to stop the spreading of fake news and disinformation.
 Ravi Vatrapu is confident about the future, but nation-state sponsored disinformation on social media worries him.

 Folkemødet is a bit like Roskilde Festival.
 More than 100,000 people – including students and staff from CBS - visit the festival on Bornholm to engage in debates, events, and celebrate democracy.
 Watch the films and hear what the President of CBS, students, researchers, and staff from CBS got out of Folkemødet.